Skip to Content

 On March 19th, the fort and its importance will be revived and celebrated through an historic re-enactment.

-Fort Mose Historical State Park
+Things to do at Fort Mose State Park

 Birding — Fort Mose’s open spaces and wheelchair-accessible boardwalks provide ideal wildlife viewing opportunities for coastal shorebirds and birds of prey.
 The park has one manual wheelchair available on a first come first served basis during visitor center hours.